devsentient/solana-common-commands/validator-setup/transfer-withdrawer.md

 ==================================================================================
 ```
 Copy the value that you see for pubkey.
 It will be referred to as PUBKEY henceforth.
 Next, let's generate a nonce account with the newly created key pair.

-You can use any key as the nonce auth keypair as long as it is consistent throughout:
+You should specify another key to be your <NONCE-AUTH-KEYPAIR>, and keep it consistent throughout:
 ```
 solana create-nonce-account nonce-keypair.json 0.1 -k <NONCE-AUTH-KEYPAIR> -u m
 ```